Lillian007-lab/SurveyGoWebApp/README.md

 ![image-20210207234454143](README/image-20210207234454143.png)

-test: surveys are returned and
+test: surveys are returned and recipients are not returned

 ![image-20210207235051282](README/image-20210207235051282.png)